PCOM Social Media Policy

 that consists of individuals from the Offices of Marketing & Communications, Admissions,

-Student Affairs, Educational Media and MIS.
+Student Affairs, Educational Media and ITS.
 Both campuses are represented.
 Administrators

 for PCOM’s official Facebook page are responsible for their own department content.

 Content for PCOM’s blogs and YouTube channel is handled directly through the Office

 2. PLATFORMS.
 PCOM’s main social media platform includes:

 2.1.
 Facebook.
 As of June 2011, Facebook had 750 million users.
 Facebook tops Google